liuggio/liuggio.github.com/_posts/2014-08-31-price-more-then-money-php-library.md

 ---
 layout: post
-title: "Price more then Money - PHP library"
+title: "Price: more then Money - PHP library"
 description: "A Price is the amount in different currencies."
 category: post
 published: true